Apple and OpenAI represented as figures presenting a new AI playbook to business leaders

 The Two AI Shifts Every Leader Should Pay Attention To (Even If You’re Not Using AI Yet)

-This week, two updates from the AI world made me pause.
+Two updates from the AI world made me pause recently.
 Not because they were flashy.
 But because they were quiet signals of a deeper shift.

 At first glance, these stories may sound like two very different things.
 One about consumer tech, one about enterprise strategy.